Made in Italy processed tomatoes make an impact on the European market with the "Red Gold From Europe" international programme promoted by ANICAV

 30 okt, 2024, 05:00 GMT

-The National Association of Canned Vegetable Industries promotes the export and consumption of organic red gold: tomatoes of the highest quality for a healthy diet
+ANICAV - the National Association of Canned Vegetable Industries, promotes the export and consumption of organic red gold to Denmark: tomatoes of the highest quality for a healthy diet

-The total imports of canned tomatoes (conventional plus organic) in 2023 into Sweden amounted to about 109.5 million euros, of which 57.9 million euros came from Italy alone (73,601 tons in total, of which 35,200 from Italy).
-The import of canned organic tomatoes from Italy in 2023 stood at around 5.83 million euros, up by almost 1 million compared to 2022.
-About 80% of all imported Italian canned tomatoes are whole or in pieces, whilst taking organic products alone, the share of canned tomatoes whole or in pieces is over 70%.
+The total imports of canned tomatoes (conventional plus organic) in 2023 into Denmark amounted to about 57.3 million euros, of which 37.5 million euros came from Italy alone (37,446 tons in total, of which 26,743 from Italy).
+The import of canned organic tomatoes from Italy in 2023 stood at around 3.96 million euros, up by about 250,000 euros compared to 2022.
+About 74.3% of all imported Italian canned tomatoes are whole or in pieces, whilst taking organic products alone, the share of canned tomatoes whole or in pieces goes up to over 80%.

 "We are talking about nature in a can", explains Marco Serafini, President of ANICAV.
 "Our products come from land that is perfect for agriculture, generous in the quality of its produce, abundant for the sheer variety of crops and vegetables that can be harvested every day and brought to our tables.
 Canned organic tomatoes are an important part of the processed tomato supply chain, given growing consumer awareness and sensitivity to the quality of the products they buy and to the protection of the environment.
 This is a prominent trend in northern Europe, and especially in the four target countries of the project: Sweden, Germany, the Netherlands and Denmark."